vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-ComponentConnectivityHealthNonSOS.md

 ## Synopsis

-Request and publish component connectivity health only for health checks which are not a part of SOS Utility health.
+Request and publish component connectivity health only for health checks which are not a part of SoS Utility health.
 Data obtained is a subset of Publish-ComponentConnectivityHealth cmdlet.

 ## Syntax